tholonia/iching_cli/book/v2/markdown/hexagram_21.md

 His preparations were meticulous, his enthusiasm infectious.
 Yet the flamboyant circles Ethan navigated contrasted starkly with his vision, sowing dissonance.
 Rivals scoffed, patrons hesitated, doubting the merit of his radical approach.

 Defiant, Ethan pressed forward.
-The gala opened under a shroud of skepticism—a confrontation that transformed into awe as the paintings ignited, revealing landscapes that transcended reality.
+The gala opened under a shroud of skepticism, a confrontation that transformed into awe as the paintings ignited, revealing landscapes that transcended reality.
 The guests succumbed to the spell, their initial resistance unraveling into enchantment.

 Despite emerging triumphantly, Ethan's success chafed against his solitude.
 He discovered mastery in merging art and ambition, yet confronted the existential weight of his visionary quest.
-As he gazed at the evolving canvases, he saw a transcendence all its own—a testament to the radiant potential of realization.
+As he gazed at the evolving canvases, he saw a transcendence all its own, a testament to the radiant potential of realization.

 #### ***Lines in Context:***
 <ul><li><B>1</B> (yang) <i>Emergence</i> - Ethan's idea of an unconventional art show begins to take form in his mind, signaling the initial stage of creation. <i>Moving line</i> - When Ethan's raw and bold ambition slows to inward reflection, it encourages the assessment of strategic risks, refining the raw energy into methodical progression, leading toward thoughtful mastery.</li></ul>